Galway Plate Preview, Tips, Runners & Trends

 Galway Plate Trend Analysis

-The course which has produced the most winners of the Galway Plate is Punchestown, there has been a total number of 7 winners of this race who ran at Punchestown last time out.
-The next best course which has produced the second most winners is Killarney, there has been a total number of 3 winners of this race who ran at Killarney last time out.
+The course which has produced the most winners of the Galway Plate is Punchestown; there have been a total of 7 winners of this race who ran at Punchestown last time out.
+The next best courses, which have produced the second most winners, are Ballinrobe and Killarney; there have been a total of 3 winners from each of those courses.

-The race is open to both sexes with the Male runners having produced a total of 19 winners from a total of 419 runners whilst the Female runners have produced 1 winner from a total of 15 runners.
+The race is open to both sexes, with the Male runners having produced a total of 19 winners from a total of 417 runners, whilst the Female runners have produced 1 winner from a total of 17 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Galway Plate: